atoonk/mysocketdocs/about/faq.rst

 Where is Mysocket deployed today?
 ====================
-Mysocket.io is leverages a global anycast network of 91 Points of Presence in 80 cities across 42 countries.
+Mysocket.io is built on a global anycast network of 91 Points of Presence in 80 cities across 42 countries.
-AWS Global Accelerator Edge locations are located in.

 The tunnel and api servers are deployed throughout North America, Europe and Asia.

 What kind of support is provided?